klahrich/chiefhustler/content/diary/investing-diary-0006.md

 type: "diary"
 ---

+Last week, I looked at [Loyalty Ventures Inc](/posts/investing-diary-0004), the AirMiles company.
+While the company itself was not attractive for me as an investment, I learned a thing or two about the customer loyalty space.
+One of these learnings is that frequent flyer points are much more valuable within an airline company than outside of it.

+From there, a bit more research online has led me to an interesting event-driven situation and potential investment opportunity that involves an airline in trouble and its frequent flyer points.

 ### The Story (very short version)

 OK so this one is bit weird, I have to admit.
 But the interesting kind of weird!

 I think I first heard about it on a space hosted by George Noble.
 Several stocks were pitched, you can find the list [here](https://twitter.com/gnoble79/status/1469795405986738176).

-I'll try to tell the simplest version possible of the story, which is that basically Aimia holds about 49% equity stake in PLM, the operator of the Club Premier loyalty program in Mexico, while the remainder is owned by [Aeromexico](https://finance.yahoo.com/quote/AEROMEX.MX?p=AEROMEX.MX&.tsrc=fin-srch).
+I'll try to tell the simplest version possible of the story, which is basically that Aimia holds about 49% equity stake in PLM, the operator of the Club Premier loyalty program in Mexico, while the remainder is owned by [Aeromexico](https://finance.yahoo.com/quote/AEROMEX.MX?p=AEROMEX.MX&.tsrc=fin-srch).

 But in June 2020, Aeromexico, reeling from the impact of the pandemic, filed for Chapter 11 and started putting together a financial restructuring plan.

 And it just so happens that as part of the bankruptcy proceedings, Aimia and Aeromexico have initiated discussions related to a potential transaction whereby Aeromexico would acquire Aimia's stake in PLM.
 And this where it gets interesting.

-Some much smarter people than myself have dug out the potential details of this arrangement.
+Much smarter people than myself have dug out the potential details of this arrangement.

 For example, here's an excerpt from a [letter of Laughing Water Capital](https://static1.squarespace.com/static/5d93ed0b59166652b0d66427/t/60fb1f431155b25f3e6e24a3/1627070275338/Laughing+Water+Capital+H1+2021.pdf):